CezarZbughin/HotelBackend/README.md

 # HotelBackend
-This project is for an internship
+This project is for an internship at Siemens

+TODO:
+T-01: Initial Setup
+T-02: Database Tables
+T-03: Repository